Louisblack/IoT_with_Node/readme.md

 # Building the Internet of Things with Node.js

+I did this talk at the second [MK.js meetup](http://www.meetup.com/mkjscript/events/227136095/).
+This readme has links to some of the things I talked about and some other helpful links.

 ## Wiring Pi

 I mentioned a command line utility that you can use to test the GPIO pins.
 More information can be found [here](https://projects.drogon.net/raspberry-pi/wiringpi/the-gpio-utility/)